An Archetale in the Assembling Terrania Cycle

 “Aphrodite.
 Don’t you recognize her?
 You gave her and her Graces a lift not two hours ago.”

-A beam of early sunlight made radiant the retreating froth.
+A ray of early sunlight made radiant the retreating froth.
 It ran down the beach like a fugitive spirit and rejoined the restless waters.

 “She’s right here now?”

 “My beamish boy, she has returned to everywhere the sea foam glitters; everywhere things merge and melt.
 She is the glue that holds matter together; the fertility of plants; the mating of animals; the lovely curves of spacetime and its gravitational attraction.
 Behold Aphrodite, queen of the cosmos.
 Also known as Inanna, Ishtar, Enya, Freya, Lakshmi…”

 Hmmm.
 “Indra came through the other day.
 Where did he go?”